oauth2-proxy/oauth2-proxy/docs/docs/community/contribution.md

 If you want to fix a bug, add a new feature or extend existing functionality, please create a fork, create a feature branch and open a PR back to this repo.
 Please mention open bug issue number(s) within your PR if applicable.

+## AI use

+OAuth2 Proxy is built by humans for humans.
+Authentication and authorization depend on trust between people and systems.
+That trust also matters in how we work together.

+You may use AI tools when contributing, but YOU must not replace human communication or judgment using those tools.
+You must understand, test, and review every AI-assisted change yourself.
+Write a clear, concise pull request description and respond to review comments yourself.

+Listing AI tooling as a co-author, co-signing commits using an AI tool, or using the `assisted-by`, `co-developed` or similar commit trailer is not allowed.

+The project maintainers will review contributions regardless of their origin.
+But we may close issues or pull requests without comment when they appear to be unreviewed automated output, low-quality slop, or contain essay-length descriptions or comments that waste reviewer time.

+If a contribution does not show the care needed for a high-quality change, maintainers will not spend time reviewing it.

+# Go version

 We suggest using [Visual Studio Code](https://code.visualstudio.com/docs/languages/go) with the official [Go for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=golang.go) extension.

-# Go version

 See the `go.mod` file in the root of this repository for the version of Go used by this project.
 You can follow [the installation guide for Go](https://go.dev/doc/install),